Battle of Hébuterne: Tactical developments

 Over the winter lull, the German army began to reduce divisions from twelve to nine infantry battalions, to make it easier to shuffle whole divisions from quiet sectors.
 A German western offensive was cancelled in April, due to the deteriorating situation on the Eastern Front, where the Austro-Hungarian army faced collapse.
 The new 11th Army, which had been assembled from divisions raised in Germany over the winter and several other new divisions were sent east.
-The initiative in the west was left with the Entente armies, apart from the Second Battle of Ypres (22 April – 25 May) to divert attention from the transfer of the 11th Army and attacks in the Forest of Argonne during the summer.
+The initiative in the west was left with the Entente armies, apart from the Second Battle of Ypres (22 April – 25 May 1915) and attacks in the Forest of Argonne during the summer.
 The defences of the German army in the west had been improvised since late 1914 but in many places were vulnerable to the growing number of French heavy guns.
-In the spring, the Westheer began to implement a standard defensive scheme and to build a second position, far enough behind the first position, to require an attacker to pause to bring field artillery into range.
+In the spring, the Westheer began to implement a standard defensive scheme and to build a second position, far enough behind the first position to require an attacker to pause to move field artillery into range.
 The front-line trench was elaborated into a front position with three wired-in trenches and camouflaged strong points; a line of concrete machine-gun nests designed for all-round defence were sited between the front and second positions.

 Joffre canvassed the French army commanders for proposals for local offensives to assist the main effort by the Tenth Army but on 14 April rejected all but the plans submitted by the Second Army.
 Because of the manpower shortage in the Second Army, Castelnau suggested a limited attack to capture the German first position but Joffre wanted a more ambitious plan to break through the German defences, even if this narrowed the attack front.
-Joffre provided the 53rd Division, the XVII Corps and used the new 151st and 154th divisions to increase the XI and XIV Corps to three divisions each.
+Joffre provided the 53rd Division, the XVII Corps and used the new 151st Division and the 154th Division to increase the XI and XIV Corps to three divisions each.
 Preparations were to begin immediately, ready for late April and early May.
 When the Germans began the Second Battle of Ypres on 22 April, Joffre had to alter his offensive plans.
 Flanders was reinforced by three divisions from the Tenth Army and replaced by XVII Corps and the 53rd Division from the Second Army, which made the double attack by the Tenth and Second armies impossible to achieve.
 From 15 May, Joffre began preparations for the second big attack by the Tenth Army.
 It was even more important than during the first attack on 9 April for the other French armies to divert German attention from the Tenth Army front.
 On 17 May, Joffre ordered the commanders of the Second, Fourth, Fifth and Sixth armies to carry out spoiling attacks and to produce schemes for a larger effort.